allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 There are little controversy when we are talking about designing Backend services.
-Well-behaved backend microservice should cover one [BoundedContext](http://martinfowler.com/bliki/BoundedContext.html) and communicate over REST API.
+Well-behaved backend microservice should cover one [BoundedContext](http://martinfowler.com/bliki/BoundedContext.html) and communicate over the REST API.
 Of course, microservice should be loosely-coupled from its neighbours.

 Things gets complicated when we need to use microservices as building blocks for a Fronted solution.
-So how to build a consistent website or mobile app from tens or sometimes hundreds microservices?
+So how to build a consistent website or a mobile app from tens or sometimes hundreds microservices?

-In this post we describe our current Web Frontend approach and the New One, meant as a small revolution.
+In this post we describe our current Web Frontend approach and the New One, meant as the small revolution.

 ## Doing Frontend in the Microservices World is tricky
 Our users don’t care how good we are in dividing our Backend into Microservices.
-The question is how good we are in integrating them in a browser.
+The question is how good we are in integrating them in a user’s browser.

 Typically, to process one HTTP Requests sent by user, we need do collect data from many Microservices.